-- No food, drink, digital devices or mobile phones are permitted in the examination room; - Only equipment needed for the examination should be taken into the examination venue.
-All other materials (including magazines and novels) are not permitted; - Electronic devices such as an organiser, dictionary or computerised watch are not permitted into the examination room, unless approved by the NESA; - Students must not attend a test while under the influence of alcohol or illicit drugs; - Students should comply with the school rules governing the wearing of hats inside the examination room; - Once seated, students should remain silent, face the front and not communicate with other students without the permission of an examination supervisor; - Students must behave in a way that is not likely to disturb the work of any other student or upset the conduct of the test; - Students must make a serious attempt at answering all questions in the test; - Non-serious attempts at any examination will not be marked.
+- No food, drink, digital devices or mobile phones are permitted in the examination room.
+All phones and smart watches are to be switched off, locked in Yondr pouches and kept in student bags. - Only equipment needed for the examination should be taken into the examination venue.
+All other materials (including magazines and novels) are not permitted; - Electronic devices such as an organiser, dictionary or computerised watch are not permitted into the examination room, unless approved by the NESA; - Students must not attend a test while under the influence of alcohol or illicit drugs; - Students should comply with the school rules governing the wearing of hats inside the examination room: - Once seated, students should remain silent, face the front and not communicate with other students without the permission of an examination supervisor; - Students must behave in a way that is not likely to disturb the work of any other student or upset the conduct of the test; - Students must make a serious attempt at answering all questions in the test; - Non-serious attempts at any examination will not be marked.
 In addition, examination papers with offensive writing or graffiti will not be marked; - Students will not be permitted to leave the examination room for the toilet.
-If a student has a medical complaint which makes this necessary, medical information should be provided to the Deputy Principal in advance of the examinations, in order for the required accommodations to be made. - Students must stop writing when advised to by the supervisor. - Test material cannot be removed from the test room. - All work produced for marking in examinations must be the students original work.
+If a student has a medical issue which makes this necessary, medical information should be provided to the Deputy Principal in advance of the examinations, in order for the required accommodations to be made. - Students must stop writing when advised to by the supervisor. - Test material cannot be removed from the test room. - All work produced for marking in examinations must be the students original work.